Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 [![image-center](../assets/images/600px/gray-scott_f34_k63_first_frame.png){: .align-center}](../assets/images/gray-scott_f34_k63.gif)
 {: style="font-size: medium;"}

-If we make the prey a little happier as well, increasing  *f* to 0.038 and *k* to 0.099, then we have a different striped pattern.
+If we make the *A* particles a little happier as well, increasing  *f* to 0.038 and *k* to 0.099, then we have a different striped pattern.

 [![image-center](../assets/images/600px/gray-scott_f38_k61_first_frame.png){: .align-center}](../assets/images/gray-scott_f38_k61.gif)
 {: style="font-size: medium;"}